-The Narendra Modi-led government is planning to set up a 'bad bank' to rescue the banking system from the rising non-performing assets.
+The Narendra Modi-led government is planning to set up a "No need for a bad bank!
+Stop giving loans to the wrong people" 'bad bank' to rescue the banking system from the rising non-performing assets.
 The concept of a bad bank has gained a momentum world over as banks reel under bad loans.
 In India, the 'bad bank' idea made a comeback on May 8 when Interim Finance Minister Piyush Goyal told reporters the centre has set up a committee of bankers to look into the possibility of forming a similar entity.
 Goyal said the panel, to be headed by the Punjab National Bank (PNB) Chief Sunil Mehta, would first find out if it's a viable option for the Indian banking system and then suggest ways to set up an Asset Reconstruction Company (ARC) or Asset Management Company (AMC).

 What's a bad bank, its relevance to India?